JackBDu/jackbdu.github.io/_posts/blog/2023-09-13-the-windup-caterpillar.md

 layout: post
 title: The Windup Caterpillar
 categories: blog
-tags: itp fabricating-mechanical-automatons
+tags: mechanical itp fabricating-mechanical-automatons
 description:
 published: true
 ---

-This year, I am starting a new chapter of my life as a graduate student in the [Interactive Telecommunications Program (ITP)](https://tisch.nyu.edu/itp) at [Tisch School of Arts, New York University]([https://tisch.nyu.edu](https://tisch.nyu.edu/)).
+This year, I am starting a new chapter of my life as a graduate student in the [Interactive Telecommunications Program (ITP)](https://tisch.nyu.edu/itp) at [Tisch School of Arts, New York University](<[https://tisch.nyu.edu](https://tisch.nyu.edu/)>).
 As I pursue my graduate studies here, I will be sharing lots of updates on this blog.
 One of the courses that I am taking is called [Fabricating Mechanical Automatons \*Batteries Not Included](https://doubletake.notion.site/9f357e279aa943ddaace71145300eb92).

 <!--more-->